manishdotkr/portfolio/README.md

-# Manish Kumar - Portfolio Website
+# Manish Kumar - React Portfolio Website

-Welcome to my personal portfolio website!
-This project showcases my work, including important links, projects, an about section, and ways to contact me.
+Welcome to the updated version of my personal portfolio website, now built with **React.js**!
+This project is designed to showcase my skills, projects, and provide easy ways to get in touch with me.

 ## Website Structure

-The website consists of several sections including:
+The website includes the following sections:
-- **Home:** Introduction and hero section.
-- **Important Links:** Access to key external resources.
-- **Projects:** Showcase of the projects I've worked on.
 - **About:** Information about me and my background.
+- **Career:** Overview of my professional journey.
+- **Portfolio:** Projects that I have worked on.
+- **Blog:** My thoughts and writings on various topics.
-- **Contact:** Social media links and contact information.
+- **Contact:** Social media links and ways to get in touch.

 ### Table of Contents
 1. [Project Description](#project-description)